- HNC Unit Not a Full Group Award

 - SCQF Level

 This challenging 30 week course is aimed primarily at individuals who have an aspiration to pursue a medical or sports therapy related course and is designed to provide a good working knowledge of human anatomy in preparation for University study.
-This Unit is designed to provide you with a good working knowledge of human anatomy.
 The Unit provides underpinning knowledge for the more technical units.
 This includes competences and scope of practice as specified by the Society of Sports Therapists.
-On completion of the Unit the candidate should be able to: perform applied and surface anatomy procedures on a human body, describe the structure and function of bone, explain the relationship between joint structures and movement, describe the structure and function of skeletal muscle and describe major muscles by position, origin, insertion and action.
+On completion of the Unit you should be able to: perform applied and surface anatomy procedures on a human body, describe the structure and function of bone, explain the relationship between joint structures and movement, describe the structure and function of skeletal muscle and describe major muscles by position, origin, insertion and action.